CoolProp/CoolProp/wrappers/MathCAD/README.rst

 * You will need CMake version 2.8.12 or later from https://cmake.org/download/

 * You will need to install Git-SCM for Windows.
 You can install this from https://git-for-windows.github.io

+* You will need Anaconda/Miniconda Python, which you can get from https://store.continuum.io/cshop/anaconda

 To Build